EntityGraphQL/EntityGraphQL/docs/docs/serialization-naming/serialization-naming.md

 You can also disable it by passing in your own jsonOptions when you register/create DefaultGraphQLResponseSerializer.

 ## Override default naming

-To override the default behaviour you can pass in your own `fieldNamer` function when creating the `SchemaProvider` or configuring it.
+To override the default behavior you can pass in your own `fieldNamer` function when creating the `SchemaProvider` or configuring it.

 ```cs
 services.AddGraphQLSchema<DemoContext>(options => {